10 Countries That Let You Deduct Travel Expenses

 United States

 The IRS defines two methods for deduction of driving expenses: the actual expenses method and the standard mileage rate method.
 Both methods require proof in the form of a logbook and/or original receipts.
 The standard mileage method is the most common method used by individuals and provides mileage rates for travel on several key purposes, including: business, medical or moving and for charitable organizations.
-Check out the 2016 IRS publication for standard mileage rates for more info.
+Check out our IRS articles collection for more info on tax deductions.

 United Kingdom